-The financial statements have been prepared in accordance with all applicable International Financial Reporting Standards ("IFRSs"), which collective term includes all applicable individual International Financial Reporting Standards, International Accounting Standards ("IASs") and Interpretations issued by the International Accounting Standards Board ("IASB"), and the relevant provisions of the Trust Deed and the relevant disclosure requirements of the Code on Unit Trusts and Mutual Funds ("the SFC Code") issued by the Hong Kong Securities and Futures Commission.
-Significant accounting policies adopted by the Sub-Fund are disclosed below.
+The financial statements have been prepared in accordance with all applicable International Financial Reporting Standards ("IFRSs"), which collective term includes all applicable individual International Financial Reporting Standards, International Accounting Standards ("IASs") and Interpretations issued by the International Accounting Standards Board ("IASB"), and the relevant disclosure provisions of the Trust Deed and the relevant disclosure requirements of the SFC Code.
+Significant accounting policies adopted by the sub-fund are disclosed below.